thanhnguyen-aws/verify-rust-std/doc/src/challenges/0025-vecdeque.md

 ### Success Criteria

-Verify the safety of the following functions in (library/alloc/src/collections/vec_deque/mod.rs).
+Verify the safety of the following functions in (library/alloc/src/collections/vec_deque/mod.rs):

+Write and prove the contract for the safety of the following unsafe functions:

 | Function |
 |---------|